Facilities FAQs Volunteer

-- Construction on a non-motorized boat access will begin Spring 2017 about 1.1 miles down the trail from the existing trail head.
+- Construction on a non-motorized boat access will begin Spring 2018 about 1.1 miles down the trail from the existing trail head.
 This will allow non-motorized users such as kayaks, canoes, and paddle boarders an access to the reservoir away from the busy motorized traffic of the Hailstone ramp.
 This will also assist anglers with an area to park that is considerably closer to the water and will increase the visitation to the area.
 The new access will have additional parking, hitching posts, and another CXT restroom for convenience.
-Also a figure 8 single track “loop” trail will be added.

 ****Winter at Jordanelle****